First I give the readings for Ascension Day, with Comments

 Then I give the readings etc for the Sunday after Ascension also know as the 7th Sunday after Easter.

-This post takes no view on whether Ascension Day should be celebrated on Ascension Day.
+This post takes no view on whether Ascension Day should be celebrated on Ascension Day or transferred.

 Theme Christ risen, ascended and glorified